farscrl/chalender-server/README.md

 ## Usage

-To use the chalender.ch API, make HTTP requests to the available endpoints.
-Below are some examples of commonly used endpoints:

-- `POST /api/events` - Create a new calendar event.
-- `GET /api/events` - Retrieve all calendar events.
-- `GET /api/events/{id}` - Retrieve a specific calendar event by its ID.
-- `PUT /api/events/{id}` - Update an existing calendar event.
-- `DELETE /api/events/{id}` - Delete a calendar event.

 For detailed API documentation, including all endpoints and their descriptions, refer to the API documentation available at `http://localhost:8082/swagger-ui/index.html`.

 ## Contributing